Rep-tile: Terminology

 A rep-tile is labelled rep-n if the dissection uses n copies.
-Such a shape necessarily forms the prototile for a tiling of the plane, in many cases an nonperiodic tiling.
+Such a shape necessarily forms the prototile for a tiling of the plane, in many cases a nonperiodic tiling.

 A rep-tile dissection using different sizes of the original shape is called an irregular rep-tile or irreptile.
 If the dissection uses n copies, the shape is said to be irrep-n.
 If all these sub-tiles are of different sizes then the tiling is additionally described as perfect.
 A shape that is rep-n or irrep-n is trivially also irrep-(kn − k + n) for any k > 1, by replacing the smallest tile in the rep-n dissection by n even smaller tiles.
 The order of a shape, whether using rep-tiles or irrep-tiles is the smallest possible number of tiles which will suffice.

 Examples

 Defining an aperiodic tiling (the pinwheel tiling) by repeatedly dissecting and inflating a rep-tile.

 Every square, rectangle, parallelogram, rhombus, or triangle is rep-4.
 The sphinx hexiamond (illustrated above) is rep-4 and rep-9, and is one of few known self-replicating pentagons.
 The Gosper island is rep-7.
 The Koch snowflake is irrep-7: six small snowflakes of the same size, together with another snowflake with three times the area of the smaller ones, can combine to form a single larger snowflake.

 A right triangle with side lengths in the ratio 1:2 is rep-5, and its rep-5 dissection forms the basis of the aperiodic pinwheel tiling.
 By Pythagoras' theorem, the hypotenuse, or sloping side of the rep-5 triangle, has a length of √5.

 The international standard ISO 216 defines sizes of paper sheets using the √2, in which the long side of a rectangular sheet of paper is the square root of two times the short side of the paper.
 Rectangles in this shape are rep-2.
 A rectangle (or parallelogram) is rep-n if its aspect ratio is √n:1.
 An isosceles right triangle is also rep-2.